mhwlng/kiosk-server/README.md

 For the 3840x1100 screen, you can increase the zoom level of chromium using --force-device-scale-factor=1.5 on the command line.

-If the web page checks for the dark mode system setting, you can use--force-dark-mode on the command line.
+If the web page checks for the dark mode system setting, the --force-dark-mode can be added to the command line.

 Some chromium performance related flags can be found here :